Cape Spear sunrise

 My favourite place in Prince Edward Island National Park is the Greenwich Dunes Trail.
 Despite having hiked it many times, my excitement always builds as I cross the floating boardwalk on Bowley Pond, climb the dune access and then turn around to see the most breathtaking views of the parabolic dune system.
 It’s unlike anything else on Prince Edward Island.

 One of Prince Edward Island’s best kept secrets is Port-la-Joye—Fort Amherst National Historic Site and its 5 km trail system.
 The trails meander through the terrain of an 18th century Acadian settlement and offers the best views of Charlottetown Harbour.
 I recommend packing a picnic and a kite!

-The moment I climbed aboard the 10-person Voyageur canoe last summer for a guided tour in Kejimkujik National Park and National Historic Site I was hooked!
+The moment I climbed aboard the 10-person Voyageur canoe for a guided tour in Kejimkujik National Park and National Historic Site I was hooked!
 Meandering up the Mersey River to the Stillwater Orde, a rarely visited and pristine part of the park, I felt completely removed from civilization.
 As I dipped my paddle into the still waters while listening to captivating stories of the past, I knew I was in a special place.